 7. Be a patient advocate: Share your advice and enthusiasm when the time is right.

-Our love of this lifestyle and the way it makes us feel lead us to want to shout about it from the rooftops.
+Our love of this lifestyle makes us want to shout about it from the rooftops.
 We want to share the message with everyone and have each person we meet adopt the lifestyle right away.
 And of course being a positive influence to the people around us is a noble goal!

 However, as counterintuitive as it might seem, resist the urge to talk a lot about your lifestyle when meeting new people.
 Untimely discussions can lead to frustration and agitation, which can hurt potential friendships.
 Since food and health are sensitive topics, it’s important to first establish commonality.
 For example, if you share a love of sports or hobbies, it will establish the camaraderie needed to have more open and trusting conversations later on.